In the Beginning

 Rev. Gary Lawson was appointed administrator in May 1992 and still serves in that capacity.
 His administration has aggressively updated old facilities and built new ones.
 New additions to the camp include completing the new Administration Building, the Tree House Wilderness Camp, the remodeling of the Conference Center, a large gazebo, and the Kaigler Lodge.

-After expanding so many programs, Troy Taylor became the first Program Director in 2001 and served in that capacity until 2012 when he moved to Camp Magruder in Michigan.
+After expanding so many programs, Troy Taylor became the first Program Director in 2001 and served in that capacity until 2012, when he moved to Camp Magruder in Oregon.
 Tiffany Dowdy became the next Program Director until 2018 when Allison Doyle joined the team.